 Requests for Funding

-If you would like to discuss proposals in any of these categories, please contact Wade Jacoby, CSE director.
+Faculty may also request funding throughout the academic year.
+All requests for CSE funds should be directed to Lora Cook, CSE administrative director.
+If you would like to discuss proposals in any of the above categories, please contact Wade Jacoby, CSE faculty director.